SCRT-HQ/VaporShell/docs/glossary/Add-VSGameLiftFleetIpPermission.md

 ```

 ### -ToPort
-Ending value for a range of allowed port numbers.
+An ending value for a range of allowed port numbers.
 Port numbers are end-inclusive.
 This value must be higher than FromPort.